httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Use with Trailer Fields and Transfer Coding

-An origin server sends `Representation-Digest` as trailer field, so it can calculate digest-value while streaming content and thus mitigate resource consumption.
+An origin server sends `Repr-Digest` as trailer field, so it can calculate digest-value while streaming content and thus mitigate resource consumption.
-The `Representation-Digest` field-value is the same as in {{example-full-representation}} because `Representation-Digest` is designed to be independent from the use of one or more transfer codings (see {{representation-digest}}).
+The `Repr-Digest` field-value is the same as in {{example-full-representation}} because `Repr-Digest` is designed to be independent from the use of one or more transfer codings (see {{representation-digest}}).

 ~~~ http-message